Botswana

 Rains are short-lived but very heavy, with temperatures soaring at the beginning of the wet season before petering out towards the end to maintain warm evenings towards the end of the season.

-Thunderstorms move through the region quickly, lighting up the landscape in spectacular fashion and revealing a lush landscape, rich with wildlife and greenery.
+Thunderstorms move through the region quickly, spectacularly lighting the landscape and revealing a lush landscape rich with wildlife and greenery.

 Dry season (May to October)